The Aim of the Imaging Core is to provide enabling technology in histology and microscopy for investigators in the Developmental Biology COBRE.

 - Standard upright and inverted microscopes

-- Two Zeiss LSM-based laser scanning confocal microscopes (a LSM510 and a LSM 710 (both with spectral unmixing capabilities and environmental chambers for live cell work)
+- Three Zeiss LSM-based laser scanning confocal microscopes (a LSM510, LSM 710 and a LSM 880 (all with spectral unmixing capabilities and environmental chambers for live cell work).
+The 880 is equipped with an Airyscan detector capable of live-cell super-resolution imaging

-- Hitachi H-7600 transmission electron microscope fitted with an AMT 2Kx2K ES 4.0 digital camera
+- Hitachi H-7600 transmission electron microscope fitted with a Kodak 4Kx4K 4.0 camera

 - Structured illumination microscope with Colibri LED illumination

-Ben Fowler has been manager of the OMRF Imaging Core for more than 10 years and is responsible for daily management and operation.
-Fowler has extensive experience in developing experimental protocols for fluorescence microscopy and electron microscopy, maintaining the full range of equipment within the Imaging Facility, and in managing the personnel and business aspects of the Core.
-There are a total of five full-time employees in this Core.
+Ben Fowler is the Imaging Core Manager and oversees all aspects to the daily operations of the Imaging Core.
+Mr. Fowler holds dual Master of Science degrees in Microbiology and Cell Biology.
+He has been managing the Imaging Core since its inception in 1999.
+Mr. Fowler has extensive experience in developing experimental protocols for fluorescence and electron microscopy, maintaining the full range of equipment within the Imaging Core, and in managing the personnel and business aspects of the facility.

 Training